abrarnaeemsiddique-gif/CSE423-Project-3D-Shepherd-and-The-Sheep/README.md

 | C              | Toggle Cheat Mode (Night Only)      |
 | R              | Restart Game                        |
 | ENTER          | Start Game                          |

+▶️ How to Run

+Ensure that Python 3 is installed on your system along with the required OpenGL libraries.
+After installing PyOpenGL and PyOpenGL_accelerate, the game can be started by running the main Python file from the terminal.

+🏆 Objective

+Survive three consecutive nights while keeping at least one sheep alive.
+If the sheep are lost, the shepherd loses.
+If the sheep survive, the player wins.